Here you will learn 11 English idioms for progress and speed. Get your skates on, take your finger out, at a snail’s pace meaning and more.

 Snails are very slow creatures and when people are slow we compare them to a snail.

-ex.
 I wanted to go for a walk to get some exercise.
 I asked my wife to go with me.
 It was a mistake.
-She was walking very slowly at a snail’s pace where as I wanted to walk quickly to stretch my legs!
+She was walking very slowly at a snail’s pace whereas I wanted to walk quickly to stretch my legs!

-ex.
-I was working with my colleague putting all the good into boxes.
+I was working with my colleague putting all the good t-shirts into boxes.
 We were working quite quickly.
-My colleague told me to slow down, to put the brakes on, otherwise we would be finished well before lunchtime and the boss would only give us something else to do.
+My colleague told me to put the brakes on; otherwise, we would be finished well before lunchtime and the boss would only give us something else to do.

 A bit like the previous idiom (put the brakes on) this refers to not being in a hurry and suggests there is plenty of time.

-ex.
-When I was young and a meal was served I would rush to the table eat very quickly so I could get back out to play or do whatever I was doing before the meal.
-My parents always shouted “hey,slow down take your time, it’s not a race”.
+When I was young and a meal was served, I would rush to the table to eat very quickly, so I could get back out to play or do whatever I was doing before the meal.
+My parents always shouted, ‘Hey, slow down, take your time, it’s not a race’.

-Another informal expression to encourage somebody to ether do something or go away.
+Another informal expression to encourage somebody to either do something or go away.

 My son was training to persuade me to invest heavily in a new laptop for him.
 When he showed me the price on the internet, my only comment was: “On your bike (get lost), you can make do with the one you have”.